Brian0213/Ansible-Config-Mgt/Project11.md

 # Documentation for Project 11: ANSIBLE – AUTOMATE PROJECT 7 TO 10

+- Install and configure Ansible client to act as a Jump Server/Bastion Host

+- Create a simple Ansible playbook to automate servers configuration

 ## Preparing prerequisites

 - Update Name tag on your Jenkins EC2 Instance to Jenkins-Ansible